8agus/codecademy_cs104_project_cpu_similator/README.md

     The following 2 statements are then printed:

-    "The answer for {value_1[0]} + {value_2} is: {answer}" - mentioning the 2 values and answer to equation.
+    "The answer for {value_1[0]} + {value_2} is: {answer}" - console output to the user documenting the 2 values and answer to equation.
-    "Addi Function completed successfully" - similate operation has been completed.
+    "Addi Function completed successfully" - console output to the user documenting operation has been completed.

   #### * add()